WPP Health adopts new digital health employee wellbeing programme

 As the boundaries between our jobs and personal lives continue to blur, it’s no wonder why we often find ourselves in a constant state of rumination about work, unable to get a decent night’s sleep, neglectful of our health and habitually stressed out.

 This is not new, nor groundbreaking information.
 The coined phrase, ‘in an ever-connected world it’s increasingly difficult for us to switch-off’, has been on our lips long before the latest google updates or newest iPhone releases.

 For over 50% of us, occupational pressures are now a dominating causation of stress in our lives.
 Mental health costs employers in the UK a staggering £34.9 billion a year, with an average loss of £1,300 for every employee.
 Consequently, the spotlight is shifting to the role of corporate responsibility in tackling and supporting employee mental health.

-Employee wellbeing programmes certainly have become a boardroom buzzword, but cycle to work schemes and monthly yoga classes simply haven’t cut it.
+Employee wellbeing programme certainly has become a boardroom buzzword, but cycle to work schemes and monthly yoga classes simply haven’t cut it.
 An overwhelming 42% of people surveyed said they’d considered resigning when asked how workplace stress had affected them.

 Surface-level wellbeing packages may tick a box with HR, but they can radically gloss over the deeper needs of your staff.
 How can you recognise and support their mental, physical, and emotional needs?

 Multinational advertising and public relations company WPP Health Practice is at the forefront of pioneering employee wellbeing, with a number of positive mental health initiatives already in place.